 A routed organization virtual datacenter network created as a subinterface must exist on the edge gateways.
 See the vCloud Director Administrator's Guide for the steps on creating an external routed organization virtual datacenter network.

-To use the vCloud Director tenant portal to work with an edge gateway's settings, the edge gateway must be converted to an advanced edge gateway.
-You can do this on the edge gateway in the vCloud Director Web console or from the tenant portal.
-For details on performing this step from the tenant portal, see Convert an Edge Gateway to an Advanced Edge Gateway.
+For the ability to use the vCloud Director tenant portal to work with an edge gateway's settings, the edge gateway must have already been converted to an advanced edge gateway using the Convert to Advanced Gateway action on the edge gateway in the vCloud Director Web console.
+See the vCloud Director Administrator's Guide for details.